manuelbl/SwissQRBill/README.md

 - generates payment slip (105mm by 210mm), A4 sheets or QR code only
 - multilingual: German, French, Italian, English
 - validates the invoice data and provides detailed validation information
-- can parse the invoice data embedded in the QR code
+- parses the invoice data embedded in the QR code
 - is easy to use (see example below)
 - is small and fast
-- has a single dependency (PDFBox)
 - is free – even for commecial use (MIT License)
+- has only two dependencies (PDFBox and Nayuki's QR code generator)
 - is available on Maven Central

 ## Getting started